 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 Planning to exchange soon on a ground floor flat in Farnborough.
 Conveyancing solicitors inform me that they will have a report out to me within the next couple of days.
 What should I be looking out for?

 Your report on title for your leasehold conveyancing in Farnborough should include some of the following:

 Who has the liability for maintaining the window frames It needs to be made clear to you if the lease permits you to add or improve anything in the premises- you must be made aware as to whether any restrictions relates to all alterations or just structural alteration, and whether permission is mandated necessary Who has the liability to repair and maintain the main walls and foundations.
 It is important that you know who is responsible the repair and maintenance of every part of the building You should receive a copy of the lease Your conveyancers should enable you to have an understanding of the insurance obligations

-I acquired a basement flat in Farnborough, conveyancing having been completed half a dozen years ago.
-How much will my lease extension cost?
-Corresponding properties in Farnborough with over 90 years remaining are worth £201,000.
-The ground rent is £45 invoiced every year.
-The lease finishes on 21st October 2083
+I own a studio flat in Farnborough, conveyancing formalities finalised in 2010.
+Can you give me give me an indication of the likely cost of a lease extension?
+Corresponding properties in Farnborough with an extended lease are worth £216,000.
+The ground rent is £50 invoiced every year.
+The lease ceases on 21st October 2090

-The figure above a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of detailed investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.